-NOTE 2: CASH DEPOSITS WITH FINANCIAL INSTITUTIONS
+NOTE 2: DEPOSITS AND INVESTMENTS

-The Pierce County Treasurer is the ex officio treasurer for the District and holds accounts of the District.
+The Pierce County Treasurer is the ex officio treasurer for the District and holds all accounts of the District.
 The District directs the County Treasurer to invest those financial resources of the District that the District has determined are not needed to meet the current financial obligations of the District.

-All of the District's investments (except for investments of deferred compensation plans) during the year and at year-end were insured or registered and held by the District or its agent in the District's name.
+All of the District's investments during the year and at year-end were insured or registered and held by the District or its agent in the District's name.